AaronBoutt/f23_turtlebot_parking/project.md

   Detection using LIDAR will be the main resource.

-  * LIDAR will detect an object in front and then the robot will begin to parallel park.
+  * LIDAR will detect an object and then the robot will begin to park.

-  * Sweeping arcs will be made until the robot is parked.
+  * Reflectivity will be used to detect the parking space

 #### External Resources
-  No resources at the moment.
+  [1]
+“turtlebot3_applications/turtlebot3_automatic_parking at master · ROBOTIS-GIT/turtlebot3_applications,” GitHub. https://github.com/ROBOTIS-GIT/turtlebot3_applications/tree/master/turtlebot3_automatic_parking (accessed Dec.
+16, 2023).

+‌